DevExpress/testcafe/docs/articles/documentation/recipes/create-a-data-driven-test-case.md

 });
 ```

-You can also introduce conditional test actions when required:
+You can also introduce conditional actions that depend on test case parameters:

 ```js
 if(data.shouldClick)